 - EV to net income.

-- EV to seller’s discretionary cash flow (SDCF or SDE).
+- Value to seller’s discretionary cash flow (SDCF or SDE).

 Do valuation multiples vary by industry?

-A key question: just how much do the valuation multiples vary by industry sector?
-Let’s take a closer look at what such valuation multiples represent.
+Great question.
+Just how much do the valuation multiples vary by industry sector?
+Let’s take a closer look at this.

 Business value is about risk and returns.
-Hence, to measure what a company is worth, you need to estimate both its earning ability and assess its risk.
-The standard way to evaluate business risk is to calculate the so-called discount and capitalization rates.
-There are a number of well-known income-based valuation methods that you can then use to appraise a business.
+Hence, to measure business value, you need to estimate both its earning ability and risk.
+The best way to size business risk is to calculate the discount and capitalization rates.
+You then use these numbers to run any income-based valuation method you want.

-Market valuation multiples are related to this concept.
-This is especially clear when these multiples are applied to business earnings such as EBITDA or net income.
-In fact, these valuation multiples act pretty much as the inverse of the company’s capitalization rate – instead of dividing the business earnings by the cap rate, you multiply it by the valuation multiple.
-The result is the estimate of what your business is worth.
+Valuation multiples work similarly.
+Just take a closer look at the multiples based on the EBITDA or net income.
+In fact, these valuation multiples act pretty much as the inverse of the company’s capitalization rate.
+In other words, instead of dividing the business earnings by the cap rate, you multiply it by the valuation multiple.
+Either way, you calculate your business value.

 Industry risk premium and valuation multiples

-If you take a close look at the Build-Up cost of capital model used to calculate the discount and cap rates for your business, you will see that one key component is the industry risk premium.
-This additional part of business risk depends, as the name implies, on the industry sector the company competes in.
+Now take a look at the Build-Up cost of capital model used to calculate the discount and cap rates.
+See the industry risk premium there?
+You guessed it, this additional risk is industry sector specific.
+And it works its way into the multiples you use.

 Businesses in high risk industries are less valuable

 The higher the industry risk premium, the lower the valuation multiple.
-This means that, for a given earnings forecast, the business value is lower.
-Put another way, the businesses in an industry with a high risk premium are more risky and, therefore, worth less.
+So for a given level of earnings, the business has a lower value.
+Put another way, the businesses in a high risk industry are more risky and, therefore, worth less.

 How to choose the best valuation multiple

 With all these valuation multiples lying around, the question is: which one is the best?
-The best multiple is, of course, the one that lets you predict the business market value most accurately.
+The best multiple is, of course, the one that gives you the most accurate business market value.

-Armed with that data, you can calculate all kinds of valuation multiples and use them in estimating your business value.
-But statistics tell us an interesting story: different valuation multiples exhibit different spreads.
+Once you put enough sales data together, you can calculate all kinds of valuation multiples and use them to estimate your business value.
+But some multiples are better than others.

-So it could happen that in your industry sector one valuation multiple, e.g. the one based on EBITDA, shows a ‘skinny’ bell curve with business values clustering tightly around the average.
-In contrast, the business value to gross revenue multiple could generate value estimates all over the map.
+For instance, it could happen that in your industry sector one valuation multiple, say price to EBITDA, shows a ‘skinny’ bell curve with business values clustering tightly around the average.
+In contrast, the price to gross revenue multiple could generate value estimates all over the map.

 What does it mean?
-Market participants in your industry tend to rely more heavily on one multiple when pricing the business sale deals.
-One typical example is pricing professional practices based on gross revenues since practice owners have considerable discretion in what they recognize as EBITDA or Net Income.
+Market players in your industry tend to rely more heavily on one multiple when pricing business sales.
+For example, most people value professional practices on gross revenues.
+That’s because practice owners often have different opinions about what goes into their EBITDA or Net Income.

 Business appraisers use a secret weapon to estimate the spread of valuation multiples.
-It is called the coefficient of variation and it equals the ratio of the multiple’s standard deviation divided by the average.
+They call it the coefficient of variation, equal to the ratio of the multiple’s standard deviation divided by its average.
 For a given multiple, the smaller the coefficient of variation, the tighter the spread of business selling prices.
 So you can get a better handle on your company’s value.

 - Gather enough data on recent business sales in your industry.